LUT University: Degrees, Reputations and Rankings

-LUT awards the following degrees: Bachelor of Science (Economics), Bachelor of Science (Technology), Master of Science (Economics), Master of Science (Technology), Licentiate of Science (Economics), Licentiate of Science (Technology), Doctor of Science (Technology), Doctor of Science (Economics), and Doctor of Philosophy.
+LUT awards the following degrees: Bachelor of Science (Economics), Bachelor of Science (Technology), Bachelor of Social Science, Master of Science (Economics), Master of Science (Technology), Master of Social Sciences, Licentiate of Science (Economics), Licentiate of Science (Technology), Doctor of Science (Technology), Doctor of Science (Economics), and Doctor of Philosophy.

-LUT University has been ranked in the top 5 Finnish Universities in the 2023 QS Top 500 Universities list, and is in the top 3% of Universities globally.
-The university is ranked second in Finland in the fields of Physical Sciences and Business., and fifth in Engineering.
+LUT University has been ranked in the top 5 Finnish universities in the 2023 QS Top 500 universities list, and is in the top 3% of universities globally.
+The university is ranked second in Finland in the fields of Physical Sciences and Business and fifth in Engineering.

-LUT has steadily risen in global and domestic prestige, being ranked in the world's 20 most rapidly developing challenger universities.
-LUT was also ranked the 9th best University on the globe for climate action.
+LUT has been ranked as one of the world's 20 most rapidly developing challenger universities and was also ranked as the 9th best university for climate action.
 The university has further been ranked in the Times Higher Education's Top 20 world's best small universities list.

-LUT University has internationally accredited Master's programs.
-Master's degree program in International Marketing Management was awarded EFMD's EPAS-accreditation.
-EUR-ACE and ASIIN-accredited programs LUT University has are in Chemical Engineering, Energy Technology, Environmental Technology, Mechanical Engineering, Electrical Engineering and in Industrial Management.

-In the year 2022, LUT University received 4,196 domestic applicants, and accepted 620 new students.
-This puts LUT University's domestic acceptance rate at 15%.
+In the year 2024, LUT University received 6,601 domestic applicants, and accepted 591 new students.
+This puts LUT University's overall domestic acceptance rate for the year 2024 at 11%.
+However, some fields are more popular and difficult to be accepted into than others.
+The field of business itself accounts for roughly 50% (3,069) of the overall applications to the university despite only having 140 starting spots.
+At the same time, the fields in engineering tend to have a much less drastic application-to-spot ratio.

-The overall reputation of LUT University has been steadily rising due to consistent improvements in research and academics at the university.